awsdocs/aws-php-developers-guide/doc_source/guide_configuration.rst

 * ``standard`` - adds a retry quota system to prevent retries that are unlikely to succeed
 * ``adaptive`` - builds on the standard mode, adding a client-side rate limiter.
-  Note this mode is experimental and implementation is subject to change.
+  Note this mode is considered experimental.

 The configuration for retries consists of the mode and the max attempts to be used for each request.
 The configuration can be set in a couple of different locations,